 The easiest way to put your site under construction is to use a plugin.

-If you master the code, nothing prevents you from creating a custom one, to display a site under construction with HTML.
-But you're going to spend a lot more time there.
+If you’re a master at coding, nothing prevents you from creating a custom one, to display a site under construction with HTML.
+But you’re going to spend a lot more time there.

 Finally, there are themes that offer ready-made WordPress Coming Soon page templates.
 There are hundreds and hundreds of them on the market, it is impossible to list them all here.

 The keys to a good Coming Soon page

 At the end of this article, you will be able to choose the plugin that suits you best.